-COVID-19 provider recruitment during phase one is currently under way.
-Facility types targeted by Phase 1 recruitment efforts consist of hospitals, Federally Qualified Health Centers (FQHCs), CMHDs, State Health Centers, and pharmacies allowing the DOH the ability to ensure COVID-19 vaccine will be available for critical population groups identified by the CDC and the DOH.
+COVID-19 provider recruitment during Phase 1 is currently under way.
+Facility types targeted by Phase 1 recruitment efforts consist of hospitals, health systems, FQHCs, CMHDs, State Health Centers, and pharmacies allowing the DOH the ability to ensure COVID-19 vaccine will be available for critical population groups identified by the CDC and the DOH.

-It is estimated Pennsylvania will recruit 200 FQHCs, nine CMHDs, 60 State Health Centers, 200 hospitals and 900 LTCFs in phase one using the following recruitment strategies.
+It is estimated Pennsylvania will recruit 200 FQHCs, nine CMHDs, 60 State Health Centers, 200 hospitals and more than 900 LTCFs in Phase 1 using the following recruitment strategies.

-- Collaborative messaging DOH has held meetings with the Pennsylvania Association for Community Health Centers and the Public Health Management Corporation allowing consistent messaging for all phase one hospitals and FQHC facilities.
-DOH will also coordinate closely with other state agencies to ensure coordinated messaging to stakeholders and the public. - Electronic messaging Facilities and oversight agencies have received information regarding PA's COVID-19 plan, priority facilities and populations, the COVID-19 Provider Enrollment Agreement and requirements of COVID-19 administration sites.
+- Collaborative messaging DOH has held meetings with the Pennsylvania Association for Community Health Centers and the Public Health Management Corporation allowing consistent messaging for all Phase 1 hospitals and FQHCs.
+DOH will also coordinate closely with other state agencies to ensure coordinated messaging to stakeholders and the public. - Electronic messaging Facilities and oversight agencies have received information regarding PA's COVID-19 plan, priority facilities and populations, the COVID-19 Provider Enrollment Agreement, and requirements of COVID-19 administration sites.

-Phase 2 and 3 recruitment efforts will be expanded to Vaccine for Children (VFC) and non-VFC providers and pharmacies throughout Pennsylvania.
-During phases 2 and 3, the DOH estimates an additional 1,500 VFC and non-VFC facilities and 2,000 pharmacies will be enrolled in the COVID-19 Vaccination Program.
+Phase 1 and 2 recruitment efforts will be expanded to Vaccine for Children (VFC) and non-VFC providers and pharmacies throughout Pennsylvania.
+During phases 1 and 2, the DOH estimates an additional 1,500 VFC and non-VFC facilities and 2,000 pharmacies will be enrolled in the COVID-19 Vaccination Program.